noufpy/Tea-Party-Sample/README.md

 Tea Party is Unity game that was a part of a pop up window display featured @ Broadway & 10th St from Nov 15th 2017 to Nov 19th 2017.

 A user approached our window and activated a touch sensor that would then send a value to Arduino.
-This value wwas also sent  to the Unity game in order to activate a certain animation.
+This value was also sent  to the Unity game in order to activate a certain animation.
 Based on what value the user received, each animation would be different.

 ### Tools Used
 Unity, Mixamo, Arduino, Serial (OSC Connection)